Greatest Hits: 18 Kids

 Greatest Hits: 18 Kids (known as Greatest Hits: 19 Kids on the reissue) is a greatest hits album by Keith Urban, released on 20 November 2007 by Capitol Nashville.
 It contains 16 of Urban's hits as well as two new songs.
 Two versions of the album were released: a regular edition and a special edition; the second disc includes 12 music videos.
-Both versions use the radio edits of Urban's songs, except for "Somebody Like You."
+Both versions use the radio edits of Urban's songs, except for "Stupid Boy", "Better Life", and "Somebody Like You".
 Also included is a cover of Steve Forbert's 1980 single "Romeo's Tune" and a re-recording of the non-single "Got It Right This Time", from his 2006 album Love, Pain & the Whole Crazy Thing.

 The album debuted at number 11 on the U.S. Billboard 200 chart, selling at least 117,000 copies in its first week.
 It received a Gold certification from both the RIAA and CRIA.
 It has sold 1,208,700 copies in the U.S. as of April 2017.